OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Tree.md

+-
-# What are trees?
+- # What are trees?
   heading:: 1
-	- Similarly to [[DSA/Linked List]], trees are a node based data structure; however, unlike a link list, each node can have links to *multiple* nodes.
+	- Similarly to [[Linked List]], trees are a node based data structure; however, unlike a link list, each node can have links to *multiple* nodes.
 	- ## Tree terminology
 	  heading:: 2
 		- **Root** - the uppermost node.